MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field MajorFunction

-The WDF IRP major function that is used for this request, for example IRP_MJ_DEVICE_CONTROL or IRP_MJ_PNP.
+The WDF IRP major function that is used for this request, for example IRP_MJ_DEVICE_CONTROL.
 For more information about WDF IRP, see [IRP Major Function Codes](/windows-hardware/drivers/kernel/irp-major-function-codes).

 ### -field MinorFunction

-The WDF IRP minor function that is used for this request, for example IRP_MN_QUERY_CAPABILITIES.
+The WDF IRP minor function that is used for this request.
 For more information about the Minor Function refer to the associated withe major IRP, for example [Plug and Play Minor IRPs](/windows-hardware/drivers/kernel/plug-and-play-minor-irps), [Power Management Minor IRPs](/windows-hardware/drivers/kernel/power-management-minor-irps) and [WMI Minor IRPs](/windows-hardware/drivers/kernel/wmi-minor-irps).

 ### -field Type